jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 \ref{xhrsandstreaming}) a progressive conceptualisation of downloading is not possible.
 I will not be using streaming workarounds such as push tables because this would create a client which is unable to connect to the majority of REST services.
-The closest equivalent behaviour is to wait until the document completes and then send the text through Clarinet as usual.
-This will provide only a non-streaming interpretation of the resource and will give callbacks later than on more capable platforms but will fire the same events in the same order as if a streaming download were possible.
-By reverting to non-progressive AJAX on legacy platforms, application authors will not have to write special cases and the performance will be no worse than if a more traditional ajax library such as jQuery were used.
+The best compatible behaviour is to wait until the document completes and then interpret the whole content as if it were streamed.
+Because nothing is done until the request is complete the callbacks will be fired later than on more capable platforms but will have the same content and be in the same order.

-Oboe could not be used to receive live data on legacy browsers because no data could be used until the request finishes.
-In the election results example, no results could be shown until they had all been announced.
+By reverting to non-progressive AJAX on legacy platforms, application authors will not have to write special cases and the performance will be no worse than with their traditional ajax library such as jQuery.
+Oboe could not be used to receive live data on legacy browsers because no data can be read until the request finishes.
+In the election results example, no constituencies would be shown until they had all been called.

 Under Node, the standard http library provides a view of the response as a standard ReadableStream so is very amenable to a streaming interpretation